MicrosoftDocs/memdocs/memdocs/intune/user-help/enroll-your-device-in-intune-macos-cp.md

 ## What to expect from the Company Portal app

-During initial setup, the Company Portal app requires you to sign in and authenticate yourself with your organization.
-Company Portal then informs you of any device settings you need to configure to meet your organization's requirements.
-For example, organizations often set minimum or maximum character password requirements that you'll be required to meet.
+During initial setup, the Company Portal app requires you to sign in and authenticate yourself with your work account.
+Company Portal then informs you of any device settings you need to change to meet your organization's requirements.
+For example, organizations often set minimum or maximum character password requirements.

-After you enroll your device, Company Portal will always make sure that your device is protected according to your organization's requirements.
-For example, if you install an app from a source that's not trusted, Company Portal will alert you and might restrict access to your organization's resources.
+After you enroll your device, Company Portal helps you maintain work access on your device.
+For example, if you install an app from a source that's not trusted, Company Portal might restrict your access to work resources until you remove the app.
 App protection policies like this one are common.
-To regain access, you'll likely need to uninstall the app.

-If after enrollment your organization enforces a new security requirement, such as multi-factor authentication, Company Portal will notify you.
-You'll have the chance to adjust your settings so that you can continue to work from your device.
+Company Portal notifies you of new policies and requirements as the occur, and gives you the chance to adjust your settings so that you can continue to work uninterrupted.

-To learn more about enrollment, see [What happens when I install the Company Portal app and enroll my device?](what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-macos.md).
+For more information about the Company Portal app for macOS, see [What happens when I install the Company Portal app and enroll my device?](what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-macos.md).

 ## Before you begin
 Your device must be running macOS 11 or later.